Football in Luxembourg: Luxembourg Cup Seasons

-Luxembourg Clubs in European Competitions
+Luxembourg clubs in European competitions

 Luxembourg football clubs have participated in European football competitions since Spora Luxembourg first took part in the 1956–57 European Cup.
-In total, 23 different clubs have since represented Luxembourg in European competition.
-Of these, 14 are still in existence while the remaining 9 were merged into a new or existing team.
+In total, 27 different clubs have represented Luxembourg in European competition.
+Of these, 18 are still in existence while the remaining 9 were merged into a new or existing team.

 In the 2018–19 UEFA Europa League, F91 Dudelange became the first Luxembourgish club to compete in the group stage of a modern European competition.

 National team

 The national team has had limited international success and has never qualified for a European Championship or World Cup.
 According to the FIFA World Ranking, the national team is currently ranked 91st (May 2025).

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: